MeanderingProgrammer/harpoon-core.nvim/README.md

 * Having the same project open in multiple instances of Neovim will cause changes to your marked files to get clobbered.

+# Differences from Original

+While many of the publically exposed behaviors have been copied to be nearly exact there are a couple of intentional differences in behavior:

+* Invalid files are never saved to your marks.
+When editing you can add whatever lines you want to the preview, but if it doesn't point to an actual file it'll be thrown out immediately and never persisted.
+This will also happen if you later delete a file after the first time you open the preview window.
+* As a consequence of the above empty lines are also not allowed.
+Though there may be some value in having your shortcuts remain consistent even when some file is removed this implementation avoids having placeholder slots that need special handling.

 # Install

 ## Lazy.nvim